yvkozub/curl/docs/ECH.md

-- added support for using ``retry_config`` handling in the application - for a command line tool, one can just use ``dig`` (or ``kdig``) to get the HTTPS RR and pass the ECHConfigList from that on the command line, if needed
+- added support for using ``retry_config`` handling in the application - for a command line tool, one can just use ``dig`` (or ``kdig``) to get the HTTPS RR and pass the ECHConfigList from that on the command line, if needed, or one can access the value from command line output in verbose more and then re-use that in another invocation.

 Both our OpenSSL fork and boringssl have APIs for both controlling GREASE and accessing and logging ``retry_configs``, it seems WolfSSL has neither.